aashiamehta/Way-To-Go/README.md

-# Way-To-Go
+# WayToGo

-Way To Go is a web application using the Google Maps API to recognize the most environmental healthy transportation routes.
+A web-application using the Google Maps API to recognize the most enviormental healthy tranportation routes.